Airline industry turmoil deepens as coronavirus pain spreads

 The Trump administration's lending proposal would require airlines to maintain a certain amount of service and limit increases in executive compensation until the loans are repaid.
 American Airlines Group Inc in a memo to staff rebuffed criticism that it had rewarded its shareholders with too many dividends and stock buybacks in better times, leaving it with less cash to manage the crisis.

-"Unfortunately, this is no ordinary rainy day," said Nate Gatten, American's senior vice president global government affairs.
+"Unfortunately, this is no ordinary rainy day," said Nate Gatten, American's senior vice president of global government affairs.
 "These are extraordinary circumstances, and additional support is necessary to protect jobs and ensure that the flying public can continue to rely on our industry after the crisis ends."
-In Australia, Qantas said it would cut all international flights after the Australian government warned against overseas travel and two-thirds of its 30,000 workers would need to take paid or unpaid leave.
+In Australia, Qantas said it would cut all international flights and two-thirds of its 30,000 workers would need to take paid or unpaid leave.
+The Australian government has warned citizens not to travel overseas and said it would ban the arrival of non-citizens and residents starting Friday.

 "The sad fact is that due to circumstances beyond our control, travel demand has evaporated," Qantas Chief Executive Alan Joyce said in a memo to staff seen by Reuters.
 "We have no work for most of our people."
-Senior Qantas executives and the board will take a 100% pay cut until at least the end of the financial year ending June 30, up from 30% earlier, joining the chairman and CEO in taking no pay, the airline said.
+In China, the epicenter of the outbreak, international flight cancellations are rising this month, hitting 2,938 on average daily so far, Reuters calculations based on data from aviation data provider Variflight showed.
+That compared with 2,460 daily flights canceled in February and 387 in January.

-In China, the epicentre of the outbreak, its biggest state-backed carriers reported a 80% plunge in passengers carried in February and said they would further optimise capacity and step up cost-cutting.
-As countries step up border restrictions, more flights are being cut.
-Air Canada said it was gradually suspending the majority of its international and U.S. transborder flights by March 31.
+Taiwan's Transport Ministry said on Thursday it was inviting its airlines to submit capital requirements and financial plans with the view to giving them assistance, such as rolling over loans and providing operating funds.
+New Zealand on Thursday outlined the first tranche of an NZ$600 million ($344 million) aviation relief package, including financial support for airlines to pay government passenger charges and cover air traffic control fees.

-The New Zealand government on Thursday advised citizens not to travel overseas because of the risks posed by the coronavirus.
-Air New Zealand Ltd said it would close its cabin crew base in London earlier than initially planned, leading to the loss of 130 jobs.
+The New Zealand government on Thursday advised citizens not to travel overseas because of the risks posed by the coronavirus and said it would shut its borders to those who were not citizens or residents.
+Air New Zealand Ltd, which on Monday announced plans to maintain a bare-bones international flying schedule, expects to make further changes now, chief revenue officer Cam Wallace said on Twitter.
+The airline is also closing its cabin crew base in London earlier than initially planned, leading to the loss of 130 jobs.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)